Roter Frontkämpferbund: Members

 While many RFB groups were led by KPD members, most Red Front fighters were not party members.
-Some were even members of the Social Democratic Party of Germany (SPD) or other political organizations.
+There exists claims of Social Democrats and Zentrum Members in the RFB, though there is no real prove to back that claim outside of KPD-Successor organisations.

+The only Person known by name which was both SPD and RFB member was Hermann Schulze, although he had already left the SPD before becoming a RFB member.

 98% of the RFB belonged to the working class and only 1% had received a higher education.
 A large part of the RFB were veterans of World War I and some had been actively involved in the November Revolution of 1918.

 The number of members grew constantly, peaking with close to 130,000 members at the time of the ban in 1929.